Jeff Bezos Day 1 Thinking Personal Finance: Stop the Drift

 Borrowed from how Bezos described Amazon's discipline, applied to a household once a year:

 Question 1 — Banks and savings.
 What rate is my savings account paying?
-What does the median high-yield savings account currently pay?
+What does the best high-yield savings account currently pay?
 If the gap is more than 1.5 percentage points, why is the gap still there?

 Question 2 — Credit cards.
 Which cards do I currently use?
 What rewards do they earn on my actual spending categories?
 Is there a card that would earn meaningfully more for the same spending I'm already doing?